vpujar23/Vijayalaxmi.github.io/Readme.md

 Run the index.html file in a web browser or using VSC.

 Code Structure
-images :folder has images used in the project.

 index.html :Contains HTML elements linked to CSS and javascript files.

 portfolio.js: Contains javascript file.